 EveryCircuit in their curriculum

 Two million users bring circuits to life

 Build an arbitraty circuit, and EveryCircuit will show you how it works, even if you have just invented a new design.
 This is made possible by a custom-built circuit simulation engine under the hood.

 Dynamic animations of voltages, currents and charges are displayed right on top of schematic.
 Detailed visualization gives insight into circuit operation like no equation does!

 Adjust circuit parameters while simulation is running, and see how circuit responds, all in real time.
 Touchscreen interface makes it feel like you are building circuits with your hands.

-Simulate examples in class right on your phone or tablet.
-Animate textbook circuits and understand how they work.
-Check homework answers.
+Simulate circuits right on your tablet or phone.
+Animate circuits and understand how they work.
+Quickly test and validate designs.

 EveryCircuit user community has collaboratively created

 the largest searchable online library of circuit designs.